Aaj Tak fined Rs 1 lakh by broadcasters’ body for telecasting fake tweets on Sushant Singh’s death

 It also asked the channel to air an apology – the content, time and date of which will be given by the authority.

-The News Broadcasting Standards Authority has fined news channel Aaj Tak Rs 1 lakh for telecasting fake tweets related to late actor Sushant Singh Rajput, Live Law reported on Thursday.
-It also asked the channel to air an apology.
+The News Broadcasting Standards Authority has fined news channel Aaj Tak Rs 1 lakh for telecasting fake tweets related to actor Sushant Singh Rajput, Live Law reported on Thursday.
+The self-governing authority censured the channel and asked it to air an apology, along with Zee News, News 24 and India TV for affecting the dignity of the deceased.

 In its order dated October 6, the NBSA said Aaj Tak “did not conduct the due diligence required prior to telecasting the tweets and attributing” those to Rajput.
 It also said that videos of the same programmes if hosted, on the website of the broadcasters, YouTube or other links should be removed immediately.